 Smoked lamb shoulder chops are a great way to enjoy this delicious cut of meat.
-The smoke flavour pairs perfectly with the rich flavour of the lamb.
+The smoke flavor pairs perfectly with the rich flavor of the lamb.
 Lamb shoulder chops are also easy to cook, making them a great option for a quick meal.

 This Smoked Lamb Shoulder Chops recipe is a great option for those who want to enjoy a delicious, flavourful cut of meat.
-The smoke flavour pairs perfectly with the rich flavour of the lamb, making it a great option for a delicious meal.
+The smoke flavor pairs perfectly with the rich flavor of the lamb, making it a great option for a delicious meal.

 Additionally, lamb shoulder chops are easy to make and can be served with a variety of sides.
 Smoked lamb shoulder chops are also a good source of protein and nutrients!

 What Are Lamb Shoulder Chops?

 Lamb shoulder chops are a flavorful and relatively inexpensive cut of meat that comes from the shoulder of the lamb.
 The shoulder is a heavily exercised muscle group in the animal, which gives the meat a lot of flavor but also means it can be tough if not cooked properly.